FelixDux/impact-oscillator/README.md

 ## Overview
 This project is an opportunity for me to gain experience of functional programming in [Elixir](https://elixir-lang.org/), while at the same time indulging in a bit of nostalgia by revisiting the research I did for my PhD.
 I have not kept up to date with research developments in the field since I left academia and so nothing in this project is likely to contribute to current research.
 Instead my aim is to reproduce the programming aspects of the work I did then, but with the benefit of 3 decades of software engineering experience and using a language and programming techniques which were not available back then.

+## Installing and Running
+### Main Application (Subdirectory `./imposc`)
+The charting functions use [Gnuplot Elixir](https://github.com/devstopfix/gnuplot-elixir).
+While this will be installed by `mix deps.get`, [Gnuplot](http://www.gnuplot.info/) itself must be installed separately.

+The [Elixir](https://elixir-lang.org/) project is in the subdirectory `./imposc`.
+There are four ways of accessing the functionality:

+- A REST server launched by `mix run --no-halt`
+- The same REST server inside a [Docker](https://hub.docker.com/) container, which can be built by `make build` and launched by `make run`
+- A command-line script, which can be built by `mix escript.build` and launched by `./imposc` and which has two modes, a one-shot mode which accepts a JSON string on the standard input and a console mode.
+- Inside `iex -S mix`:
+    - `iex> Console.run()` launches the console
+    - `iex> File.read!(file_name) |> CoreWrapper.process_input_string` runs a one-shot mode from the specified file

+### Web Client (not yet implemented)
+All of the above is not very user-friendly because, with the exception of the console (which only has limited functionality) it requires inputs in JSON format.

+Next on the to-do list, therefore, is to implement a separate web application which will send requests to the REST server.
+It will provide forms for constructing requests and will render the responses.

+I have chosen this approach rather than, say, implementing a GUI in [Scenic](https://github.com/boydm/scenic) because:

+- I can easily wrap both client and server in Docker containers
+- It gave me an excuse to have a go at a REST API

+The Web client will have its own project in this repository and will probably not be written in Elixir, simply because I would like to mix things up a bit.

 ## Mathematical Background
 I completed my PhD in 1992 and have not followed academic developments since that time, so the work described here is probably outdated and makes no reference to more recent research.